deemp/flakes/README.md

    1. Run `nix store repair .#`
    1. Open VSCodium.
 E.g., `nix run .#`
    1. Again, make a `Check` to verify binaries are on `PATH`
-   1. If no, try restarting your OS
+   1. If no, try restarting your OS and opening VSCodium again